Scott Tindal MSc (SEM, London) Dip (ISSN)

 So, How Many Shakes?

 If you use the above-mentioned method and you look back at the requirements for the 78 kg male then he would require 4 hands of protein per day.
 Now breakfast, lunch, and dinner should be manageable for most people but the snack may be the sticking point.
-So, using a quality Whey Protein isolate such as True Protein's WPI90 is going to be a very convenient solution for a snack that delivers exactly what you want in a very manageable and convenient manner.
+So, using a quality Whey Protein isolate such as True Protein's WPI90 is a very convenient solution for a snack that delivers exactly what you want in a very manageable and convenient manner.
 You have 2 scoops with water and milk and you know you are getting at least 40g of protein.
 So for this example, 1 shake would be more than adequate.
 If you are heavier then either increase your food intake of protein (first recommendation) or potentially look to have another shake as an extra snack throughout the day.

 The current recommendation of 0.8g/kg/bodyweight is inadequate for an individual (male or female) exercising if they are looking to maintain or increase lean mass.
 An increase in daily protein intake to 1.5-2 g/kg/bodyweight is a sensible starting point for anyone looking to meet their daily protein requirement.
 The amount of shakes you require depends on the quality of the protein being delivered per scoop and the actual amount of protein you require from a supplement based on your actual food intake.
 Remember this – it is neither the shake nor even the protein intake that will give you the body you desire.
 It is the entire nutritional and training program combined that will lead you on the path to better health & subsequently an improved physique.